A 54-year-old woman was found dead in her Potomac home last night, and police are investigating the case as a homicide.

 "At this time, we're not releasing the cause of death.
 We just don't know," he said.

 Neighbors said Seyed-Makki, who is identified in Maryland voter registration records as Shohreh Makki, had lived with her family in the 9500 block of Newbridge Drive since the early 1990s.
-Her husband, Khosrow Makki, is a surgeon, and the family is well known in the local Iranian community, neighbors said.
+Her husband, Khosrow Makki, is an ear, nose and throat surgeon, and the family is well known in the local Iranian community, neighbors said.

 "She was perfect," he said.
 "Very happy. . . .
 Everybody loved her."

-Police were talking with family members and the friend who found the body, Burnett said.
+Investigators were expecting the results of a preliminary autopsy today, authorities said.
+Police were talking last night with family members and the friend who found the body, Burnett said.

 "Right now, we don't have a whole lot of leads," he said.